ramanugut/MumatecTasking/README.md

 3. After signing in you will be redirected to `index.html`.
 4. Manage your profile from `profile.html` or reset your password from `reset.html`.

-Firebase is pre-configured with project **mumatectasking-a381f**.
+Firebase is pre-configured with project **mumatectasking**.
 Update `firebase.js` if you need to change configuration.